MerlinPCarson/PhonemeID/README.md

 # PhonemeID
 ### by Merlin Carson
-Phoneme classification project using Deep Learning
+Phoneme classification project using a Multi-Headed Convolutional Neural Network.

 # Requirements
 * Pytorch (1.7.0)